andresilva8624/README-Generator/README1.md

   ## License
-    This project is protected under a Apache-2.0 License
+    This project is protected under a MIT License